Today I’m going to show you exactly how to use the Forex Factory calendar to improve your trading.

 Let’s dive in!

-Step 1: Navigate to the Forex Factory Calendar
+Step 1: Navigate to the Forex Factory Economic Calendar

-Don’t be intimidated by all of the activity on this page.
-It will all make sense by the end of the tutorial.
+Don’t be intimidated by all the activity on this page.
+By the end of the tutorial, it will all make sense.

 Step 2: Configure Your Time Zone

-At this point you also have the option to turn Daylight Savings Time (DST) on or off.
+At this point, you also have the option to turn Daylight Saving Time (DST) on or off.

-After saving your settings, you should now see the correct time displayed in the upper right hand corner of the screen.
+After saving your settings, you should see the correct time displayed in the upper right-hand corner of the screen.

-If not, repeat step 2 to make sure your settings were saved properly.
+If not, repeat step 2 to ensure your settings were saved correctly.

-Step 3: Set the Forex Factory Event Filter
+Step 3: Set the Forex Factory Calendar Event Filter

 After clicking “Filter”, you will get a screen like the one below.

-This screen gives you the ability to filter events by expected impact, event type as well as currency.
+This screen gives you the ability to filter events by expected impact, event type, and currency.

 Step 4: Select Your Desired Dates